Get insider access

 6.9 Phone Calls

 The JLab Audio GO Air POP are alright for phone calls.
 Their integrated mic makes your voice sound clear and full-bodied but struggles to separate it from background noise, so your voice can be drowned out if you use them to take a call in a loud setting.
-They also lack ANC and struggle to block out bass range noise, although they isolate you from a good amount of mid-range noise like background chatter.
+They also lack ANC and struggle to block out bass range noise, although they isolate you from a good amount of mid-range noise like office chatter.

 Pros